-Material and Methods
+Materials and Methods Subject recruitment

-Subject Recruitment

 Twenty-two healthy volunteers were recruited among staff and students at Queen Margaret University (QMU).
 Participants recruited were both male (n = 10) and female (n = 12).
 An inclusion/exclusion criterion was established.
 Healthy, non-smokers, normotensive subjects who fell between the ages of 19-60 years were eligible to take part in the study.
 The exclusion criteria were those who had any history of previous or current medical health conditions such as Diabetes, Urinary Tract Infections, hypertension, and asthma.
 Pregnant women and patients on any other medication such as anti-inflammatory drugs or contraceptives were also excluded (see Figure 1).
-The study was granted ethical approval by the Ethics Committee of Queen Margaret University (QMU) code: 11010149-Honors/Curcumin/DNBS/QMU Ethical Committee.
-All participants were asked to limit their daily alcohol intake during the study with no alcohol being allowed within 24 h of any testing period.
+All participants were asked to limit their daily alcohol intake during the study with no alcohol being allowed within 24 hours of any testing period.
 They were also asked to refrain from foods which may contain turmeric, fruits, and vegetables rich in polyphenols.
 Participants were also asked not to take part in any intense physical activity during the study to avoid any chance of errors occurring in our results.
 All research took place in the QMU gym and labs.
 Prior to the study, an in-formation sheet was handed out to participants who wished to take part, highlighting the aims of the research and what was expected of them.
 As part of the Ethics guidelines, participants were asked to sign a formal written consent form to confirm they were happy with the information provided and they were eligible to withdraw from the study at any time.
 A simple health questionnaire was completed by the participants, which allowed us to assess their current state of health, to ensure they were fit to take part, before we were able to begin testing.